The Star-Spangled Kid

 Later, the Star-Spangled Kid used Starman's cosmic rod, which he refashioned into a Cosmic Converter Belt instead.
 Its cosmic power allowed him to fly, construct force fields, and fire concussive force.

-Stripesy was a former boxer and a mechanical expert.
+Stripesy was a former boxer and once bent the bars of a cage.
+Pat was also a mechanical expert.
 He designed their super-car, the Star Rocket Racer which could supposedly reach speeds of 200 miles per hour.
 Decades later, he created the exoskeleton called S.T.R.I.P.E., which was outfitted with armor, weaponry, and flight.
-(This suit may have incorprorated technology from Robotman's android body.)
+(This suit may have incorporated technology from Robotman's android body.)

 » FEATURED APPEARANCES: